fleetdm/fleet/docs/3-Deployment/4-Example-deployment-scenarios.md

   --logging_json
 ```

-You will be prompted to add a value for `--auth_jwt_key`.
-A randomly generated key will be suggested, you can simply add the flag with the suggested key.

 Now, if you go to [https://localhost:8080](https://localhost:8080) in your local browser, you should be redirected to [https://localhost:8080/setup](https://localhost:8080/setup) where you can create your first Fleet user account.

 ### Running Fleet with systemd